-Vendors who sign their applications with digital signatures can apply for whitelisting by their digital signature.
-This kind of whitelisting can be only provided if the software developer has a clean track record and to a limited numbers of digital signatures.
+Vendors who sign their applications with digital signatures can apply for whitelisting via their digital signature.
+This type of whitelisting is provided to a limited number of digital signatures, and only if the software developer has a clean track record.

-Please only upload complete files.
+Upload only complete files.
 Partially uploaded or broken files and delta-update files won’t be considered for analysis or whitelisting.
-If you submit multiple files, please pack them to save space.
+If you submit multiple files, pack them to save space.
 We support most common packers, but prefer ZIP, Rar or 7z.

-Once analyzed and whitelisted we will send you a notice.
-In case the file is rejected by our analyst, we won’t provide an explanation as to why it was rejected.
+You are notified when your file has been analyzed and whitelisted.
+If your file is rejected by our analyst, we won’t provide an explanation as to why it was rejected.

 What are the best practices for clean software?

-Avast does not collect any personal information when you submit files for whitelisting.
+Avast does not collect any personal information from files submitted for whitelisting.
 Avast reserves the right to share the uploaded samples with other security companies for research purposes, along with the information that the whitelisted samples are virus free.